Loic

 suddenly began to spring up claiming to be using organic silica

 for health therapies.
-Many of these companies, used Le Ribault and
+Many of these companies, used Le Ribault

-Illegal advertising material flooded the market using quotes from
+signatures.
+Illegal advertising material flooded the market

-or dangerous, unstable synthesis of organic silica.
+water, mineral silica or dangerous, unstable synthesis of

 Le Ribault had nothing to do with these ventures, but in January